Home » How Hard Do Cockatiels Bite? (Bite Force PSI)

 Bluffing

-You may awaken to find that a loving and calm cockatiel has started hissing, lunging, and biting.
-The bird uncharacteristically does whatever it takes to avoid interaction.
+You may awaken to find that a sweet-natured cockatiel is hissing, lunging, and biting.
+It’ll uncharacteristically do whatever it takes to avoid interaction.

 This is referred to as the bluffing stage, which some (not all) juvenile parrots go through when 4-12 months old.
-Ignoring this hostile behavior (avoid reacting) is advisable because it’ll eventually pass.
+This behavior will eventually pass.

 The cockatiel is going through puberty and reaching sexual maturity, so its hormones are elevated.